 Dissertation (60 credits)

 The dissertation or business research project will involve extensive independent research into a relevant topic within project, programme and portfolio management, allowing you to apply and reflect on your skills and knowledge in the subject area.

-Students on the MSc Project Management have the option to compliment their studies by undertaking the five day Level 7 APMP Project Management Qualification at the University for a reduced fee.
+Students on the MSc Project Management degree have the option to compliment their studies by undertaking the five day APM Project Management qualification at the University.

 Students will attend a combination of taught lectures and tutorials.

 A mix of assessment methods are used, including individual essays and reports, group projects and reports, presentations, seminars and an individual dissertation or project.

 Chris Lee – Course Leader, MSc Project Management